nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   "Registered", if the association between the authentication certificate and the security server has been restored in the central server (e.g., the association between the client and the security server was lost due to an error);

 -   "Deleted", if the authentication certificate's information is deleted from the security server configuration (see [5.6](#56-deleting-a-certificate)).
+Notice that after the certificate is deleted, it will not be displayed in the table anymore.

 **Deletion in progress** – an authentication certificate registration request has been created for the certificate and sent to the central server.
-From this state, the certificate can move to the following state:

--   "Deleted", if the authentication certificate's information is deleted from the security server configuration (see [5.6](#56-deleting-a-certificate)).

-**Deleted** – the certificate has been deleted from the security server configuration.
+From this state, the certificate can be deleted.
+If the certificate has been deleted from the security server configuration, it will not be displayed in the table anymore.

 ### 5.3 Validity States of Certificates

 Validity states indicate if and how a certificate can be used independent of the X-Road system.
-In the "Keys and Certificates" view, the certificate's validity states are displayed in the "OCSP response" column.
+In the "Keys and Certificates" view, the certificate's validity states are displayed in the "OCSP" column.
 Validity states (except "Disabled") are displayed for certificates that are in the "Registered" registration state.

 A security server certificate can be in one of the following validity states.